-- 5.7.1 The Local Plan presents a very detailed Policy MN3 Land East of Maghull and Policy MN2.47 Land East of Maghull, for the strategic large mixed use site known as Land East of Maghull.
-A comprehensive single masterplan for the whole allocation is required in order to establish a framework for subsequent planning applications.
-In addition the Policies include a number of requirements for the provision of infrastructure generally linked to the completion numbers of dwellings constructed at any one time. - 5.7.2 The Neighbourhood Plan is supportive of this approach and views the masterplan as an essential pre-requisite to development.
-Of great concern to residents in Maghull is the potential impact of the proposed development and the need to provide for the necessary infrastructure, both on and off site, that integrates the development into Maghull.
-On this basis the Neighbourhood Plan wishes to see the masterplan include phasing and infrastructure delivery (both on-site and off-site) and a programme of implementation.
+5.7.1 The Local Plan presents a very detailed Policy MN3 Land East of Maghull and Policy MN2.47 Land East of Maghull, for the strategic large mixed use site known as Land East of Maghull.
+A comprehensive single Master Plan for the whole allocation is required in order to establish a framework for subsequent planning applications.
+In addition the Policies include a number of requirements for the provision of infrastructure generally linked to the completion numbers of dwellings constructed at any one time.
+Sefton Council has also adopted, in September 2017, a Supplementary Planning Document (SPD) for the Land East of Maghull which provides further detailed policies and guidance regarding the expectations for the site, including the need for a comprehensive Master Plan.

+5.7.2 The Neighbourhood Plan is supportive of this approach and views the Master Plan as an essential pre-requisite to development.
+Of great concern to residents in Maghull is the potential impact of the proposed development and the need to provide for the necessary infrastructure, that integrates the development into Maghull.
+On this basis the Neighbourhood Plan wishes to see the Master Plan include phasing and infrastructure delivery and a programme of implementation.

-MAG 6: Land East of Maghull Masterplan
+MAG 6: Land East of Maghull Master Plan

-The Masterplan for Land East of Maghull, to be submitted and approved before the first planning applications have been approved, should include not only proposed land-uses and layouts but also a framework for infrastructure delivery, phasing and a programme of implementation, both on and off site (where possible).
+The agreed Master Plan for Land East of Maghull, to be submitted prior to submission of the first planning applications, should include the distribution of proposed land uses and layouts, and a framework and programme for the delivery of essential infrastructure.

-The Masterplan should:-
+The Master Plan should:-

-- a) design the development to promote high levels of accessibility for pedestrians and cyclists within a network of Green Corridors (as defined in MAG 5: Green Corridors in the Neighbourhood Plan) and to allow for links to green spaces beyond the site boundary as at Ball's Wood. - b) in the phased delivery of the development design each phase so that it has a distinctive character of its own.
+a) design the development to promote high levels of accessibility for pedestrians and cyclists within a network of Green Corridors (as defined in MAG 5: Green Corridors in the Neighbourhood Plan) and to allow for links to green spaces beyond the site boundary as at Ball's Wood.